Skip to main content

 2. Increase batch size if your system has enough memory:

-export CODE_BATCH_SIZE=200
+export EMBEDDING_TUNE_BATCH_SIZE=200

 3. Exclude large or binary files that produce low-value chunks (lock files, minified bundles, vendored code)

-export EMBEDDING_CONCURRENCY=4
+export INGEST_PIPELINE_CONCURRENCY=4

 Memory Issues